ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 	Different objects have different location/address/id)
 2. Variables are pointers to the id of the objects.
 In this case 'a' is a pointer and 'a' is pointing towards id of object '5'.
 	Variables points towards the id of object.
 3.	id(a) gives the id towards which the pointer 'a' is pointing.
-In this case, id(a) will give id of object '5', because 'a' is pointing towards 'a'.
+In this case, id(a) will give id of object '5', because 'a' is pointing towards id of '5'.
 4.	a = 5 : This creates a new pointer/variable with name 'a' which points towards the id of object '5'.
 5. 	b = a : This creates a new pointer/variable with name 'b' and is a copycat of pointer 'a' and will point towards id of '5'.
 6. 	print(a): prints the object towards which the pointer 'a' is pointing.